clSharp/Cloo/Cloo/Documentation/Readme.txt

 [Description]
-Cloo is an object oriented OpenCL wrapper.
+Cloo is an object oriented, OpenCL wrapper.
 Written in C#, it takes advantage of the .NET framework to provide portability and ease of use while exposing the full functionality of the OpenCL platform.

 [Requirements]
 The following is required for Cloo to work properly: